 Reporting suspected or actual abuse to the ASU is voluntary.
 Once a report has been made, the ASU will assess the report to determine the most appropriate action.
 Actions may include:

-In providing a safeguarding response, the ASU will complement the role of other organisations and government bodies, rather than duplicate services.
+In providing a safeguarding response, the ASU complements the role of other organisations and government bodies, rather than duplicates services.

-The ASU will work positively with and for the adult at risk of abuse, to preserve relationships that are important to them.
-At all times, the ASU will balance the need to intervene, with the adult’s right to autonomy and self-determination.
-In most cases, consent of the adult at risk will be sought before any safeguarding action is taken.
+The ASU works positively with and for the adult at risk of abuse, to preserve relationships that are important to them.
+At all times, the ASU balances the need to intervene, with the adult’s right to autonomy and self-determination.
+In most cases, consent of the adult at risk is sought before any safeguarding action is taken.